 The prose and poetry in this issue helped out editorial team find beauty and peace both through the pandemic and through Hurricane Ida.
 We hope you love them as deeply as we do.
 Fiction by Nicole VanderLinden, Mike Itaya, Heather Monley, Banzelman Guret, and Lucy Zhang; poetry by Ashley Crout, Jacob Griffin Hall, Amanda Gaines, Maari Carter, Maegan Gonzales, Bernardo Wade, Athena Nassar, Joanna Fuhrman, and Elizabeth Bergstrom; and nonfiction by Dan Leach and Sofía Aguilar.
-Find this issue’s interviews at the Mag Stand.
+Find this issue’s interviews at the New Orleans Review website.

 In Fall of 2020, literary magazine New Orleans Review released its first-ever issue devoted entirely to poetry and prose by queer writers.
 The issue also featured interviews with four artists from the LGBTQAI2+ community.
 Editor Lindsay Sproul, the first queer editor of the journal, states in the Editor’s Note: “As editor, I will continue to seek out the work of queer writers, and to hold intersectionality and advocacy at the center of our journal.”